 - 2 The Marshal weds Marshal Bazaine, the French commander, at 54 marries a 17 year old Mexican senorita and is too caught up in marital bliss to worry about the war.
 He is placed in Mexico City and cannot move until the following turn.
-If Mexico City is attacked, he may be used in the defense. - 3 Vive l'Empereur!
-The Imperial player gets an extra 1D6 worth of French RPs - 4 Viva Juarez!
+If Mexico City is attacked, he may be used in the defense. - 3 Vive l'Empereur! - 4 Viva Juarez!
 The Republican player may replace 1 artillery unit that was eliminated earlier in the game, even if a DR check resulted in permanent removal (a gift from the Colossus of the North!). - 5 Father Fischer advises Father Augustin Fischer, Maximilian's advisor, gives Max bad advice.
-Lose a number of Imperial RPs equal to 1D6 as a result of disaffection. - 6 Col. Dupin requests During the Combat Phase, any Republican Militia/Guerilla units in the province with Col. Dupin and at least one Contra-guerilla unit must roll 1D6.
-On a DR of 5 or 6, the unit is eliminated before combat begins. - 7 Surprise Raid!
-The rolling player may ignore movement restrictions and may move one eligible raiding combat unit up to its maximum movement allowance regardless of the presence of enemy units.
-The unit may be accompanied by a leader. - 8 He will be my heir Maximilian chooses the underage grandchild of the late Emperor Iturbide as his heir.
+Lose a number of Imperial replacements equal to a DR as a result of disaffection. - 6 Col. Dupin requests - 7 Surprise Raid! - 8 He will be my heir Maximilian chooses the underage grandchild of the late Emperor Iturbide as his heir.
 This makes nobody happy, especially the barren Empress Carlotta.
-Lose 1D6 of Imperial RPs as a result. - 9 Viva Massimiliano!
-Sudden conservative fervor gives Imperial forces a number of RPs equal to 1D6. - 10 Napoleon the repo man Napoleon III decides to foreclose on Sonora province to exploit its mineral wealth to repay debts from Maximillian.
-No non-French troops may voluntarily enter Sonora, but units may retreat into Sonora as long as they are moved out during the next Movement Phase. - 11 Vomito Negro!
-All Non-Mexican units in any provinces with swamps or jungle must make an immediate Attrition roll. - 12 Leader escapes Both players roll another 1D6.
-Highest score may return one of his captured leaders to a friendly province for use during the next Movement Phase.
-Treat a tie as No Event.
+Lose a number of Imperial replacements equal to a DR as a result.

+- 9 Viva Massimiliano!
+Sudden conservative fervor gives Imperial forces a number of replacements equal to a DR. - 10 Napoleon the repo man Napoleon III decides to foreclose on Sonora province to exploit its mineral wealth to repay debts from Maximillian.
+No non-French troops may voluntarily enter Sonora, but units may retreat into Sonora as long as they are moved out during the next movement phase. - 11 Vomito Negro! - 12 Leader escapes

-- 2 Napoleon says "Non!"
+- 2 Napoleon says non!
 Napoleon III informs the United States that the French will remain at all costs.
 Ignore any withdrawal of French troops.
 Treat as a non-event if rolled more than once.
 This does not affect the withdrawal of Austrian and Belgian troops. - 3 Viva Juarez!
-The Republican player may replace 1 artillery unit that was eliminated earlier in the game, even if a DR check resulted in permanent removal (a gift from the Colossus of the North!). - 4 Viva Massimiliano!
-Sudden conservative fervor gives Imperial forces 1D6 RPs. - 5 President Johnson's Gulf of Mexico Resolution If the Napoleon says non!
-Random Event has occurred, U.S. forces invade Mexico in the same way as the optional rule above.
-Otherwise treat as no event, but can occur if Random Event 2 is later rolled. - 6 Shelby Most Welcome Implement Section 10.3.
-Once implemented, if subsequently rolled or if Random Event Dixie Victorious is in play, treat as No Event. - 7 Col. Dupin requests During the Combat Phase, any Republican Militia/Guerilla units in the province with Col. Dupin and at least one Contra-guerilla unit must roll 1D6.
-On a DR of 5 or 6, the unit is eliminated before combat begins.
+The Republican player may replace 1 artillery unit that was eliminated earlier in the game, even if a DR check resulted in permanent removal (a gift from the Colossus of the North!). - 4 Viva Massimiliano! - 5 President Johnson's Gulf of Mexico Resolution If the Napoleon says non!
+DR event is rolled, U.S. forces invade Mexico in the same way as the optional rule above.
+Otherwise treat as no event, but can occur if event 2 is later rolled. - 6 Shelby Most Welcome Implement Section 9.2.
+Once implemented, if subsequently rolled or if Random Event Dixie Victorious is in play, treat as No Event. - 7 Col. Dupin requests - 8 Surprise Raid! - 9 The Specter of Bismarck If event 2 has not been rolled, Napoleon III has become frightened of growing Prussian military might and decides to pull the French out of Mexico early.
+All French units are moved toward Vera Cruz and continue to move in that direction through controlled provinces every movement phase.
+French units that begin any following movement phase in Vera Cruz are immediately removed from the game.
+No additional French replacements are received for the rest of the game.
+Units may defend normally if attacked.
+Units that cannot move toward Vera Cruz must move to the nearest controlled port and are removed there.
+Units that cannot do either cannot move, but may defend if attacked, and must move if a path later exists.